Conceptual Overview

 Engine

 Implementation of the BP update loop (src/propflow/bp/engine_base.py and concrete classes in src/propflow/bp/engines.py).
-Engines orchestrate the six-phase synchronous schedule: variable compute, send, factor compute, send, pruning, and convergence evaluation.
+Engines orchestrate the synchronous schedule: variable compute/send, factor compute/send, cost and snapshot capture, and convergence evaluation.

 Policy